 5) Tape a rubbing plate to the table and then tape a piece of paper over it, also to the table.
 Use a Crayon Rock in the “sleeping position” using the writing fingers to reveal the picture.

-7) Color Matching or Patterning with Small Clothespins – Squeeze clothespins using the writing fingers onto a piece of cardboard into a pattern or make lines or dots with the same color markers around the edge of the cardboard.
+7) Color Matching or Patterning with Small Clothespins – Squeeze clothespins using the writing fingers onto a piece of cardboard into a pattern, or make lines or dots with the same color markers around the edge of the cardboard.
 Your child can match the clothespins to the colors.

 8) Empty Spice Jar – Pick up a colorful craft stick or toothpick using the writing fingers and place it into a small hole at the top of the jar.
-Color code the holes for a color-matching task with Sharpies to make it interesting.
+Color-code the holes for a color-matching task with Sharpies to make it interesting.

-Stephanie Sigal provides speech therapy and kindergarten prep in Manhattan/on the Upper East Side of New York City or over Zoom.
-You can reach Stephanie at sayandplay@yahoo.com or 646-295-4473.
+Stephanie Sigal provides speech therapy and kindergarten prep in Manhattan/on the Upper East Side of New York City, or over Zoom.
+You can reach Stephanie at sigalstephanie@gmail.com or 646-295-4473.
 Stephanie would love to hear about your child’s speech and language development.